 Officials make custody determinations on an individual basis, taking into account all facets of a person’s situation, including their immigration history and criminal records.
 Authorities also consider family ties, humanitarian issues and whether a person may be a flight risk.

 ICE is committed to ensuring that all noncitizens in detention reside in safe, secure and humane environments under appropriate conditions of confinement.
-As of September 30, 2023, ICE used 163 facilities across the United States to house individuals in detention, including five ICE-owned Service Processing Centers, 13 ICE contract detention facilities, and 25 dedicated intergovernmental service agreement facilities.
-The other facilities are non-dedicated intergovernmental service agreement facilities, such as 76 U.S. Marshals Service contracts, 44 county jails, and several Bureau of Prisons institutions.
+As of December 31, 2023, ICE used 190 facilities, excluding hold rooms and hospitals, across the United States and its territories to detain individuals, including five ICE-owned Service Processing Centers, four ICE staging facilities, 13 ICE contract detention facilities, 25 ICE dedicated Intergovernmental Service Agreement (IGSA) facilities, 57 non-dedicated ICE IGSAs, 84 United States Marshals Service Intergovernmental Agreements and contracts and two Federal Bureau of Prisons institutions.
 In recent years, Congress has funded ICE to house an average daily detained population of 34,000.

 Whenever possible, ICE seeks to house detained individuals within the geographical areas of their arrests to minimize their time in ICE custody and keep them close to family, friends and legal representatives.